Drugmaker asked Arkansas not to use drug in executions

 The state had planned to use the drugs in four double executions over an 11-day period in April.
 The eight executions would have been the most by a state in such a compressed period since the U.S. Supreme Court reinstated the death penalty in 1976.
 The state said the executions needed to be carried out before its supply of the sedative midazolam expires on April 30.
 Three executions were canceled because of court decisions, and court rulings have put at least one other in doubt.

+“We would like the Arkansas Department of Correction to destroy or return any product of ours they may have,” Kuhn said, adding the company did not have immediate plans for further legal action.

-Hikma Pharmaceuticals, the parent company for West-Ward, which the AP identified in 2015 as the likely maker of Arkansas’ midazolam, also wrote letters to the Correction Department last year seeking the return of its drugs.
+Hikma also wrote letters to the Correction Department last year seeking the return of its drugs.

 “We are concerned that placing further restrictions on the distribution of this product to prevent unintended use may ultimately have a number of negative unintended consequences, such as impacting our ability to supply it for doctors and their patients who have a genuine medical need,” Hikma wrote in December.